<?xml version="1.0" encoding="UTF-8"?>

 <br />

-As backup, I attach self-contained archival copies of the <span style="font-weight: bold;"><a href="http://mbdefault.org/archive/dawkins/posts.rar" target="_blank">first</a></span> and <span style="font-weight: bold;"><a href="http://mbdefault.org/archive/dawkins/posts2.rar" target="_blank">second</a></span> Dawkins threads (.rar).<br />
+As backup, I attach self-contained archival copies of the <a href="http://mbdefault.org/archive/dawkins/posts.zip" target="_blank">first</a> and <a href="http://mbdefault.org/archive/dawkins/posts2.zip" target="_blank">second</a> Dawkins threads (.zip).<br />

 <br />